triton-inference-server/server/docs/walkthrough.md

 | alexnet_config_2 | 0 | Enabled | 3/GPU | 44.403 | 1563.16 | 5117 | 55.1 |
 | alexnet_config_default | 0 | Disabled | 1/GPU | 8.274 | 1001.77 | 3786 | 24.6 |

+In the table above, we see that setting our GPU [Instance Count](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#instance-groups) to 5 allows us to achieve the highest throughput and lowest latency for this example.
+Note that our example "alexnet" model has a fixed batch-size that is explicitly specified in the first dimension of the Input/Output `dims`, therefore the `max_batch_size` is set to 0 as described [here](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#maximum-batch-size).
+For models that support dynamic batch size, Model Analyzer would also tune the `max_batch_size` parameter.

-7. Extract optimal `config.pbtxt` from Model Analyzer results
+7. Extract optimal config from Model Analyzer results

 In our example above, `alexnet_config_4` was the optimal configuration.
-So let's extract that and put it back in our model repository for future use.
+So let's extract that `config.pbtxt` and put it back in our model repository for future use.

 ```bash
 # (optional) Backup our original config.pbtxt (if any) to another directory